As winter's icy grip tightens on the land, you might wonder whether it is worth fishing in the freezing cold for bass. The answer is yes!

-To catch largemouth bass in the winter, you have to think like one.
+To catch largemouth bass in the winter, you must think like one.

 If you drop something right in front of their faces, make them think the bait is a dead baitfish, and then you move it slowly, you'll fool them into believing they have an easy meal.

-It will be pretty easy to retrieve them after that, as they won't put up much of a fight due to being lethargic in the winter.
+It will be pretty easy to retrieve them after that, as they won't fight much due to being lethargic in the winter.

 Fish Near the Shore